Specifyapp/parsers/parsers/pick/README.md

 # Pick

 ## Description

-Loop on all tokens and get only keys given in params.
+This parser helps you get only specific keys from a design token given in params.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface